LukeLeimbach/LeoMain-Documentation/README.md

 - Audio Comparison

 Custom features on the main product page:
-- Quantity / Price calculator
+- Quantity / Price calculator *(which I assume to be depricated in the new theme)*

-The HTML/CSS for these features is in the Shopify frontend editor as custom components.
+The HTML for these features is in the Shopify frontend editor as custom components.
 Change these by going into Shopify theme editor and click on the component.

-The JavaScript functionality should be put here:
+Everything else regarding the components can be found here:
 - Go to the admin panel
 - Click "Online Store" in the left side navigator
 - Click the three dots next to "Customize"
 - Click "Edit Code"
+- Find what you are looking for
   - Find "Advanced-Content.liquid" for Box Calculator, Audio Comparison, and Image Slider
   - Find "main-product.liquid" for custom quantity calculator on the main product page
+  - Find "custom-item-functionality.css" for the component css for **all components**.
+Note, the old theme did not have a "custom css" area.
 - Search the page for "LeoMain Custom Content"

 ## Disclaimer